Yibarek/IPS-Simulator-Bank/README.md

 ## 3 Create Required Tables

-Run the SQL scripts provided in the `/database` folder
+Run the SQL scripts provided in the `/database SQL` folder
 or manually execute your table creation scripts before starting the backend.

 ---